UFResearchComputing/nemo_question_answering/README.md

 License
 -------
 All rights reserved.
 This work is the property of the NVIDIA NeMo Team._
-NeMo is released under an `Apache 2.0 license <https://github.com/NVIDIA/NeMo/blob/stable/LICENSE>`_.
+NeMo is released under an [Apache 2.0 license](https://github.com/NVIDIA/NeMo/blob/stable/LICENSE).